 All children and young people may need extra help and support at some point in their lives.
 All of us are committed to continuing to identify and provide support to children and young people who are at risk of poor health and wellbeing.

-The school will identify who their vulnerable children are, ensuring all staff and volunteers know the processes to secure advice, help and support where needed.
+As a school we will identify who our vulnerable children are, ensuring all staff and volunteers know the processes to secure advice, help and support where needed.